GeoWebCache/geowebcache/documentation/en/user/source/rest/jobs.rst

      - 405 - METHOD NOT ALLOWED
      -
    * - POST
-     - Send layer, zoom level, grid set, thread count, max throughput and bounds information and get an estimate of the number of tiles and a time estimate to complete seeding.
+     - Send layer, format, zoom level, grid set, thread count, max throughput and bounds information and get an estimate of the number of tiles, time estimate to complete seeding and anticipated disk space required.
      - 200 - OK
      - XML, JSON
    * -